Conservative Prediction via Data-Driven Confidence Minimization: Data-Driven Confidence Minimization

 \section{Data-Driven Confidence Minimization}

-We aim to produce a model that achieves high accuracy on the training data $\Dtr$ while having a predictive confidence that reflects the extent to which its prediction can be trusted.
-The crux of the method is to introduce a regularizer that minimizes confidence on a dataset that is disjoint from the training dataset.
-We refer to this dataset as the ``uncertainty dataset,'' since it is intended to contain examples that the model should be uncertain about.
+We aim to produce a model that achieves high accuracy on the training data $\Dtr$, while having a predictive confidence that reflects the extent to which its prediction can be trusted.
+The crux of \ours{} is to introduce a regularizer that minimizes confidence on an auxiliary dataset that is disjoint from the training dataset.
+We refer to this auxiliary dataset as the \emph{uncertainty dataset}, since it is intended to at least partly consist of examples that the model should have low confidence on.

-In \ours{}, we first pre-train a model $f: \mathcal{X} \rightarrow \mathbb{P}(\mathcal{Y})$ on the labeled training set using the standard cross-entropy loss, as in prior works \cite{hendrycks2016baseline, hendrycks2018deep, liu2020energy}:
+In \ours{}, we first pre-train a model $f: \mathcal{X} \rightarrow \mathbb{P}(\mathcal{Y})$ on the labeled training set using the standard cross-entropy loss, as in prior works \citep{hendrycks2018deep, liu2020energy}:

-A model trained solely to minimize training loss can suffer from overconfidence and produce high-confidence predictions for inputs that are not represented in the training dataset $\Dtr$.
-We therefore fine-tune this model while regularizing to minimize the predictive confidence on such inputs.
-More specifically, we continue to minimize cross-entropy loss on a fine-tuning dataset which includes the original training data ($\Dtr \subseteq \Dft$).
-Our additional regularizer minimizes confidence on an ``uncertainty dataset'' $\Dunc$; we define the corresponding regularization loss as
+A model trained solely with this loss can suffer from overconfidence on unknown examples.
+We therefore continue to fine-tune this model on known examples, but simultaneously regularize to minimize the model's predictive confidence on an uncertainty dataset, which includes unknown examples.
+Specifically, we minimize cross-entropy loss on a fine-tuning dataset of known examples that includes the original training data ($\Dtr \subseteq \Dft$).
+Our additional regularizer minimizes confidence on the uncertainty dataset $\Dunc$:

 Here, $y_u$ is a uniform target that assigns equal probability to all labels.
 The confidence loss $\mathcal{L}_{\textrm{conf}}$ is equivalent to the KL divergence between the predicted probabilities and the uniform distribution $U$.
 Our final objective is a weighted sum of the fine-tuning and confidence losses: